-The John Burrows award has been especially created for the best student or early career researcher paper presented at the next aaDH Digital Humanities Australasia conference in 2016.
-So named, its creation also acknowledges an internationally renowned pioneer in the application of computing to the analysis of style.
+The John Burrows award was especially created for the best student or early career researcher paper presented at the aaDH Digital Humanities Australasia conference in 2016.
+We are delighted to confirm that the award will be made on the same basis in 2018.
+The naming of the award acknowledges an internationally renowned pioneer in the application of computing to the analysis of style.
 Professor Emeritus John Burrows is the founder and remains the doyen of computational stylistics, where he has made remarkable contributions to theory and methods in forensic classification and interpretive description.

 In the 1980s Burrows combined counts of very common words and Principal Components Analysis, thus founding computational stylistics.
 Very common words had been used before in stylometrics, notably by Frederick Mosteller and David L. Wallace, but not with any idea that their patterns of use might reveal anything interesting about literary style.
 PCA was a well-established method in statistics but had not previously been applied to language data.
 By 1998 Burrows’s combination of very common words and PCA had become ‘the standard first port-of-call for attribution problems,’ in the words of David I. Holmes.